 I recently heard stories from new employees at two separate businesses and how they felt overwhelmed and discouraged on their first day at their new job.
 The stories described things like once hired, there was no communication until the day they arrived on site, not knowing where to park or where to report, not being introduced to other employees, and not even receiving specific training necessary for their job.

 Onboarding does not need to be complicated or burdensome.
 A simple checklist of prioritized items such as, who can help them with a specific topic or task and a timeline for completion of each task, as well as an overall list, can provide clear guidance and expectations.
-Successful onboarding using a clear strategy will help an employee become productive quickly, saving an employer time and money; it also helps the employee feel welcome and supports employee retention and commitment or loyalty to the business.
+Successful new hire onboarding using a clear strategy will help an employee become productive quickly, saving an employer time and money; it also helps the employee feel welcome and supports employee retention and commitment or loyalty to the business.

 Onboarding for seasonal help, like for a holiday or summer season, is crucial.
 Temporary help should clearly understand their role, scope of work, and who can guide, train, or answer questions.
 Consider allowing the temporary employee to shadow a star, full-time employee, permitting your star to mentor and train.
 However, for this to be successful, ensure this mentor or star, has the skills and training to appropriate fulfill this duty!
 Recognize the mentor’s efforts with an award or bonus, after all, they may be saving the business management time and heartache.